 In order to do any bitcoin mining, like with any other operation whether it be digital or physical, the user is going to need the right equipment.
 The two ideal tools that the miner can use are either a GPU (Graphics Processing Unit) miner or an ASIC (Application-Specific Integrated Circuit).
 The price of these devices range from about $500 to tens of thousands of dollars.

-Other miners, most notably Ethereum miners, buy individual graphic cards.
+Other miners, most notably Ethereum miners, buy individual graphics cards.
 This method is a less costly way to integrate multiple mining operations together.

-For a long time, miners used to perform these activities with desktop computers, but throughout the gradual progression of this technology, they discovered a more effective tool in the graphics cards that were primarily used for video games.
-From there, GPUs took off and ASICs came along not too long after, serving as a computer that would be used exclusively for efficient mining.
+For a long time, miners used to perform these activities with desktop computers.
+But throughout the gradual progression of this technology, they discovered a more effective tool in the graphics cards that were primarily used for video games.
+From there, GPUs took off.
+ASICs came along not too long after, serving as a computer that would be used exclusively for efficient mining.